Jeff Hoffman: Toronto Blue Jays

 Hoffman was considered to be one of the best prospects available in the 2014 Major League Baseball Draft, with the potential to be selected first overall, before his injury lowered his draft stock.
 The Toronto Blue Jays selected Hoffman in the first round, with the ninth overall selection, and he signed with Toronto on July 2 for the full bonus slot value of $3.1 million.
 Though unable to pitch, Hoffman was assigned to the Rookie Gulf Coast League Blue Jays for the 2014 season.
-He began throwing off a mound in February 2015, and made his professional debut with the Dunedin Blue Jays of the Advanced-A Florida State League on May 20.
+He began throwing off a mound in February 2015, and made his professional debut with the Dunedin Blue Jays of the High-A Florida State League on May 20.
 Hoffman's fastball reached 99 mph during his first start.
 After making 11 starts with Dunedin, the Blue Jays promoted Hoffman to the New Hampshire Fisher Cats of the Double-A Eastern League.
 He made his first start for New Hampshire on July 18, pitching a career-high 6 1/3 innings and allowing two earned runs.

 Colorado Rockies

-On July 28, the Blue Jays traded Hoffman, José Reyes, Miguel Castro, and Jesús Tinoco, to the Colorado Rockies for Troy Tulowitzki and LaTroy Hawkins.
-Hoffman was assigned to the New Britain Rock Cats of the Eastern League following the trade.
-Hoffman began the 2016 season with the Albuquerque Isotopes of the Class AAA Pacific Coast League.
+On July 28, 2015, the Blue Jays traded Hoffman, José Reyes, Miguel Castro, and Jesús Tinoco, to the Colorado Rockies in exchange for Troy Tulowitzki and LaTroy Hawkins.
+Hoffman was assigned to the Double-A New Britain Rock Cats of the Eastern League following the trade.
+Hoffman began the 2016 season with the Albuquerque Isotopes of the Triple-A Pacific Coast League.
 He was selected to appear in the 2016 All-Star Futures Game.
 Hoffman made his major league debut for the Rockies on August 20.
-Hoffman continued to remain in the rotation for the remainder of the season, finishing with a record of 0-4.
-The following season, he split time between the AAA level and the Rockies rotation.
-He was 6–5 with an ERA of 5.89 in 23 games, 16 starts.
-In 2018, Hoffman spent the majority of the season at the AAA level, only making 6 appearances for the Rockies.
-In 2019, Hoffman was 2–6 with a 6.56 ERA in 15 starts.
-In 2020, Hoffman was used exclusively out of the bullpen and in the shortened season, he struggled to a career worst 9.28 ERA in 16 games.
+Hoffman remained in the rotation for the rest of the season, finishing with a record of 0–4 and a 4.88 ERA, with 17 walks and 19 strikeouts across 31 1/3 innings pitched.

+The following season, Hoffman split time between Albuquerque and the Rockies' rotation.
+In 23 games (16 starts) for Colorado, he was 6–5 with a 5.89 ERA and 82 strikeouts.
+In 2018, Hoffman spent the majority of the season at the Triple-A level, only making six appearances for the Rockies, in which he struggled to a 9.35 ERA with five strikeouts over 8 2/3 innings.
+In 2019, with Colorado, Hoffman was 2–6 with a 6.56 ERA and 68 strikeouts across 15 starts.
+That season with Albuquerque, he was 6-8 with a 7.70 ERA and 98 strikeouts in 85 1/3 innings.
+In 2020, Hoffman was used exclusively out of the bullpen and in the COVID-19-shortened season, he struggled to a 9.28 ERA with 20 strikeouts in 16 games.

 Cincinnati Reds

 On November 25, 2020, the Colorado Rockies traded Hoffman and Case Williams to the Cincinnati Reds in exchange for Jameson Hannah and Robert Stephenson.
-In 2021, Hoffman made 31 appearances (11 starts) for Cincinnati, working to a 3-5 record and 4.56 ERA with 79 strikeouts in 73.0 innings pitched.
+In 2021, Hoffman made 31 appearances (11 starts) for Cincinnati, working to a 3–5 record and 4.56 ERA with 45 walks and 79 strikeouts in 73 innings pitched.